ssdatastax/NB_Load_Extractor/README.md

 * Columns A-D lists the table read information.
 * Columns F-I lists the table write information.

 *Note: Remember this may not include all the tables which have reads.
-The read and/or write threshold argument may be limiting the tables to only include the top 80% if -rt 80 -wt 80 was used in the command.*
+The read and/or write threshold argument may be limiting the data to only include the top tables.
+For example, tables only include the top 80% if -rt 80 -wt 80 was used in the command or the top 85% if the -rt and -rw commands were not used.*
 * Columns K-N lists the table read and write percent of the total included (threshold data only) RW traffic.

 ### *Field Data* Tab